Malinivellingiri/CodeAlpha-ToDoApp/README.md

-# CodeAlpha-ToDoApp
+# CodeAlpha - To-Do List App

-A simple To-Do List application built using Python as part of the CodeAlpha internship program.
+This is a simple command-line To-Do List application built using Python.
+It allows users to add, view, and delete tasks.

+## Features:
+- Add new tasks
+- View existing tasks
+- Delete completed tasks

+## Project Goal:
+Created as part of the **CodeAlpha Internship Program** to practice Python basics and file handling.